PrestonBlackburn/xml_to_json_examples/README.md

-# XML to JSON Exmaples
+# XML to JSON Conversion Examples

 A few examples of converting from xml to json in rust, python, and javascript.
 Time of calculation is computed for each language.